josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 If you _do_ run into issues with animations that should be smooth and performant in theory, but that seem choppy or stilted in practice (again: this is usually in Safari for me, but your mileage may vary), make use of [the `will-change` property](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).

-I won't go too far into the technical details, but `will-change` essentially gives the browser a heads-up on...well, on what _will change_.
-(Some things just have perfect names.)
+I won't go too far into the technical details, but `will-change` essentially lets you tell the browser what _will change_ (easy enough to remember), so it can skip over other calculations.
+It's a little like letting the restaurant know ahead of time that your whole party will be ordering only from a limited menu; it saves time by letting the kitchen/browser know what to focus on, and what it doesn't need to care about.

-For example: if you know for sure the _only_ thing that's going to change with an element is its `transform` property, and can confidently let the browser know ahead of time via `will-change: transform`, it can safely skip all the other steps it might otherwise go through to re-render that element when something changes on the page.
+An example: if you know for sure the _only_ thing that's going to change with an element is its `transform` property, and can confidently let the browser know ahead of time via `will-change: transform`, it can safely skip all the other steps it might otherwise go through to re-render that element when something changes on the page.

 Best-case scenario: when used with properties that don't affect layout, this lets the browser offload the computation entirely to the GPU for the highest framerate, and smoothest performance.